 All students study the National Curriculum (English, Maths, Science, History, Geography, PE, RE, PSHE, Computing, Art, Music, Drama & Dance, Technology and two Modern Foreign Languages: French or Spanish and German).
 There is a whole school focus on reading and all students following the Accelerated Reader Programme.
 A small number of students follow our Step Up curriculum where they study one fewer modern foreign language, and instead spend more time on literacy.

 By the end of Year 8 our students have largely decided the subjects that they wish to study in greater depth and are “Options Ready”.
 They take options at the end of Year 8.
 All students continue with at least one of the Humanities and then have a choice of three subjects.
 This allows students to continue to study a broad and balanced curriculum.

 Our aim, during Year 9, is to make students ‘GCSE ready’ by equipping them with the core skills and attributes they will need to be successful in their studies throughout Years 10 & 11.
 Year 9 also allows students the opportunity to try out the subjects they will study at GCSE.
 Student are able to switch choices if appropriate up until Christmas of Year 9, so they are comfortable with their study choices.

-Our curriculum is designed to meet the needs of all of our students especially those with additional needs.
-In Years 7 & 8 a small number of students follow our Step Up curriculum where they spend more time on literacy in place of modern foreign language.
-We also offer the Extended Project to Year 8 students.
-We offer a very wide range of GCSE subjects to ensure that all students are able to study subjects they enjoy and can excel at.
-Furthermore in KS4 we offer the STEP qualifications in English and Maths.
+Our curriculum is designed to meet the needs of all of our students including those with additional literacy needs.
+In Years 7 & 8 a small number of students follow our Step Up curriculum where they spend more time on literacy in place of one modern foreign language.
+Selected year 8 students have the opportunity to take the Level 2 Extended Project qualification.
+We offer a very wide range of subjects at GCSE /Level 2 to ensure that all students are able to study subjects they enjoy and at which they can excel.

 2020/2021 periods per fortnight: